This month our kids activities are ocean themed. Care to join us, it’s easy!

 A Note for Beginning Counters

 There is a delicate balance between correcting little kids and building their confidence.
-I didn’t correct his patterns until he was able to consistently make an AB pattern (blue,yellow,blue, yellow, blue yellow) and notice on his OWN if there was a mistake which was about 4.5.
+I didn’t correct his patterns until he was able to consistently make an AB pattern (blue, yellow, blue, yellow, blue, yellow, red) and notice if there was a mistake which for him was about 4.5.

 When he was finished with his bracelet we would “read” the pattern: “blue, yellow, blue, yellow, green, yellow”.
 If he noticed something was off, we talked about it and corrected it.
 If he was 5 or 6 I would read the pattern with him when he’s done and I would think a-loud that something seems off.
 Then we’d correct it together.

 This is our ALL TIME favorite puzzle!
 It’s beautiful AND it helps kids learn to count.

 They can count in sequence or look at the number of the ocean animals to find and then count them, for example: 1 whale, then he finds, counts and touches the whale.